christen-reinhart/24SU-COP-1000/Assignment-6-1/Pseudocode_0-1.md

 #    Get user choice
 #    Convert choice to uppercase
 #    If choice is equal to "1":
-#      Print message: "The AutoCountry sales manager has authorized..."
+#      Print message: "The AutoCountry sales manager has authorized"
 #      Loop through each vehicle in authorized_vehicles:
 #        Print vehicle name
 #     Print newline